starwander/degorator/README.md

 |     do someting     |    out = MyFunc(in)          |
 |     ......          |    injectedAfter(out)        |
 | }                   | }                            |
-* MakeDecorator: generate a decorator to a certain function type which can be used later.

 ## Example